1. Introduction

 5. Client posts the authorization code back to the Aggregator

-The client sends the code, redirect URI, and echoed state to the registration endpoint so the Aggregator can finish the flow.
+The client sends the code, redirect URI, and echoed state to the management endpoint so the Aggregator can finish the flow.

 5.1 Aggregator dereferences the client application’s Client ID Document